 Art Institute of Chicago; Wirt D. Walker Fund, 1948.78

-The cards feature works by women who were the contemporaries—and arguably, the equals—of Michelangelo and Titian, Vermeer and Rembrandt.
+Art Herstory note cards feature works by women who were the contemporaries—and arguably, the equals—of Michelangelo and Titian, Vermeer and Rembrandt.
 There are currently twelve note card designs, and two Christmas card designs.
 The cards feature artworks by Orsola Maddalena Caccia, Giovanna Garzoni, Artemisia Gentileschi, Judith Leyster, Sofonisba Anguissola, Clara Peeters, Louise Moillon, Rachel Ruysch, Maria Schalcken, and Anne Vallayer-Coster.